wehrdesigns/Electric_Imp_AC_Power_Monitor/README.md

 This design uses a Current Transformer to sense current.

-The circuit that works with this code is located on upverter.com
+The circuit is drawn on upverter: https://upverter.com/wehrdesigns/c5618571c16b519d/AC-Power-Monitor-with-an-Electric-Imp/.

-On upverter.com, look for the circuit under the user "wehrdesigns".